nathanmcmillan/scroll-and-sigil-website/README.md

-# scroll-and-sigil-website
+# Scroll and Sigil Website

 This repository holds the content of https://scrollandsigil.com

 ## Scroll and Sigil

-A multiplayer browser-based game.
+A third person adventure game with a focus on community content creation.

 View the development repository at https://github.com/nathanmcmillan/scroll-and-sigil